Mazlgoth/overtime-app/README.md

 - Refactor user association intergration test in post_spec.rb
 - refactor posts/_form for admin user with status
 - fix post_spec.rb:82 to use factories
+- fix post_spec.rb:52 to have correct user reference and not require update